i-ntERPrise/intERPrise/README.md

 The objective is to **only** use modern coding techniques.
 Our definition of when you are using ILE and RPG IV the way it should be, it will have most of the following attributes:
 * `*SRVPGM` - Functions and Procedures bound into *SRVPGM and *PGM
 * Activation Groups - **no** execution in the **default** (at least `QILE` named activation group) activation group (in general, bar exceptions)
-* BIFâ€™s
+* BIF's
 * Single Instance, reusable code components
-* Separation of concerns (aka MVC, aka â€œmulti-tierâ€� architecture)
+* Separation of concerns (aka MVC, aka multi-tier architecture)

 ILE C and ILE Cobol contributions are welcome, but MUST implement single Instance, reusable code components.